-The QUAD 303 was not QUADs first transistor amplifier ~ The QUAD 50 was a push pull transistor design with a multi tapped output transformer aimed at professional users due to its high cost and odd connections ~ An interesting point about the QUAD50 and the QUAD303 is that they were intentionally made the same size as the QUAD II valve amplifier and also had their input and output connections at one end
+The QUAD 303 was not QUADs first transistor amplifier ~ The QUAD 50 was a push pull transistor design with a multi tapped output transformer aimed at professional users due to its high cost and odd connections ~ An interesting point about the QUAD50 and the QUAD303 is that they were intentionally made the same size as the QUAD II valve amplifier and had their input and output connections at one end

-The internal wiring to the output sockets was made direct from the output capacitors as shown and the resistors R1L and R1R were moved to the sockets which were mounted on a 5mm plastic panel at the front so the side 'binding' holes cleared the front casework
+The new input phonos and binding posts were mounted on a 5mm plastic panel at the front so the side holes of the output terminals cleared the front casework

-Extra 4.7µF poly caps were fitted across C1L and C1R
+Extra 4.7µF poly caps were fitted across C1L and C1R ~ click on them to see why

-Apart from replacing the 0.68µF electrolytic input capacitors C100 with the orange 1µF BC polypropylene ones and fitting an additional 4.7µF capacitor across the regulator output no other changes were made ~ I did look at increasing the input impedance by making R101 larger so that a 50kΩ pot could be used for the input gain control but this would worsen the signal to noise ratio for low gain settings so I investigated the effect of loading a 10kΩ log pot with the 22kΩ of the QUAD 303 input impedance
+I did look at increasing the input impedance by making R101 larger so that a 50kΩ pot could be used for the input gain control but this would worsen the signal to noise ratio for mid to low gain settings so I investigated the effect of loading a 10kΩ log pot with the 22kΩ of the QUAD 303 input impedance ~ I had some 10kΩ ALPS 27mm stereo log pots with 41 detent positions which measured:

-Position | Load 1MΩ | Load 22KΩ | Difference | +3kΩ | Difference |
+| Position | Load 1MΩ | Load 22KΩ | Difference | +3kΩ | Difference |

 10